 Urology practices now have a pathway for accreditation for the performance of ultrasound in the practice of urology.
 The accreditation program was developed by a joint task force consisting of members from the AUA and the AIUM.
 The accreditation program is offered by the AIUM.
 This is a voluntary program developed so that urology practices can demonstrate through an objective third party (AIUM) that high quality imaging is being performed in a safe environment by trained providers.

-The AUA/AIUM Joint Ultrasound Task Force created Practice Guideline for the Performance of an Ultrasound Examination in the Practice of Urology, Training Guidelines for Physicians Who Evaluate and Interpret Diagnostic Ultrasound Examinations and Training Guidelines for the Performance of Ultrasound Examinations in the Practice of Urology.
+The AUA/AIUM Joint Ultrasound Task Force created Practice Guideline for the Performance of an Ultrasound Examination in the Practice of Urology, Standards and Guidelines for the Accreditation of Ultrasound Practices and Training Guidelines for the Performance of Ultrasound Examinations in the Practice of Urology.
 These documents provide the framework for the AIUM accreditation program for the performance of ultrasound in the practice of urology.

 The AUA/AIUM Practice Guideline on the use of ultrasound in the practice of urology for accreditation purposes is separate and distinct from, and should not be confused with AUA's Clinical Practice Guidelines that involve a process of systematic review and analysis, ranking of evidence, development of guideline statements linked to strength of evidence, and thorough peer review.